clintoncwolfe/xml_edit/README.md

 ## Actions

-* :insert  Insert an XML payload into a file, if it is not already present
+* :insert  (default) Insert an XML payload into a file
-* :replace Replace an XPath value with another value, if different
+* :replace Replace an XPath value with another value
 * :delete  Delete the matched nodes.

 ## Attribute Parameters